 Incorporate applicable requirements of statewide water quality control plans, policies or precedential orders adopted by the State Water Board;

-Incorporate provisions as a result of future amendments to the Basin Plan, such as a new or revised water quality objective or the adoption or reconsideration of a TMDL, including the program of implementation and time schedule for implementation.
+Incorporate provisions as a result of future amendments to the Basin Plan, such as a new or revised water quality objective or the adoption or revision of a TMDL, including the program of implementation and time schedule for implementation.
 As soon as possible after the effective date of a revised TMDL, where the revisions warrant a change to the provisions of this Order, the Santa Ana Water Board may modify this Order consistent with the assumptions and requirements of the revised WLA(s), including the program of implementation.